plgd-dev/doc/content/en/docs/deployment/device-provisioning-service/verify-device-onboarding.md

 weight: 20
 ---

-To test the Device Provisioning Service, follow these steps:
+To verify device onboarding to the Device Provisioning Service for [Trusted Network](#onboarding-device-in-trusted-network) or [Zero Trusted Network](#onboarding-device-in-zero-trust-network) follow these steps:

 {{< note >}}